Date last reviewed:

 Immunization

-Immunization is the process by which a person becomes protected against a disease.
-Immunization can also mean the process of getting the vaccine.
-This term is often used interchangeably with vaccination.
+Immunization is the process of gaining protection against a disease, usually through the use of a vaccine.
+It can also refer to the act of receiving a vaccine.
+The term is often used interchangeably with 'vaccination.'

 Example: Immunization has saved more lives in the past 50 years than any other health intervention.